allanlasser/poe/README.md

 2. Run `docker-compose up` inside this directory.
 (Optional: include the `-d` flag to suppress output.)
 3. Visit `localhost:3030` from your favorite browser.

-### Start in background
+### Running locally

-1. After installing docker, run `docker-compose start` in this directory.
-This will turn all the services on and then cancel.
-Since the services are running in their containers, it will be like they are all running in the background.
-(Use `docker-compose stop` when you don't need them running anymore.)
+Run `docker-compose up -d` to bring up the services in detached mode.
+Since the services are running in their containers, it will be as if they were all running in the background.
+This is great for development.

+* To stop the services: `docker-compose stop`
+* To restart the services: `docker-compose start`
+* To bring down the network and remove the containers: `docker-compose down`

 ### Start and stop individual services